dennisgan/dapaas.github.io/faq.md

 For background materials on technical aspects related to DataGraft you can check out the [DaPaaS technical reports] (http://project.dapaas.eu/dapaas-reports).
 Useful presentations can be found [here](http://www.slideshare.net/dapaasproject/datagraft-dataasaservice-for-open-data) and  [here](http://www.slideshare.net/ruleml2012/industryruleml2015-datagraft).

-#### I am a developer and interested to transform and host my data with DataGraft.
+#### I am a developer and interested to transform and host my transformations and data  with DataGraft.
 Do I have API access to DataGraft capabilities?

-Yes, most DataGraft capabilities are accessible at the API level.
+Yes, DataGraft capabilities are accessible at the API level.
 These include programmatic access to datasets and data transformation catalogues (adding, removing datasets and transformations), querying data, and executing data transformations.
+The capabilities offered through the DataGrat.net portal are a subset of capabilities offered at the API level.
+If you want to benefit from all the features of DataGraft, API level access is recommended.
 See the [API documentation](/documentation/) for further details.

 #### Who developed DataGraft?